-[12 marks]

-The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
+[12 marks] The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.

-Target Analyse sources contemporary to the period (AO3a) Evaluate sources and make substantiated judgements (AO3b)

-In analysing and evaluating sources, students will draw on their contextual knowledge to question critically the content and provenance of sources (for example, the context of the time in which source was created, place, author's situation, knowledge, beliefs, circumstances, access to information, purpose and audience).

-Level 4: Complex evaluation of both sources with sustained judgement based on 10-12 content and provenance

-Students may progress from a developed evaluation of the sources by complex reasoning related to utility on the basis of content and provenance.
+Target Analyse sources contemporary to the period (AO3a) Evaluate sources and make substantiated judgements (AO3b) In analysing and evaluating sources, students will draw on their contextual knowledge to question critically the content and provenance of sources (for example, the context of the time in which source was created, place, author's situation, knowledge, beliefs, circumstances, access to information, purpose and audience).
+Level 4: Complex evaluation of both sources with sustained judgement based on content and provenance 10-12 Students may progress from a developed evaluation of the sources by complex reasoning related to utility on the basis of content and provenance.
 They may evaluate the relationship between the sources based on analysis of provenance and contextual knowledge.

-For example, the sources are useful because they show that the U2 crisis had a significant effect on the balance of power and blame in the Cold War.
-The USA was criticised by its closest ally, Great Britain, and could no longer claim that the USSR was wholly responsible for the tension of the Cold War.

-Level 3: Developed evaluation of sources based on the content and/or 7-9 provenance

-Students may progress from a simple evaluation of the sources with extended reasoning related to utility on the basis of content and/or provenance.

-For example, the provenance of Source B is useful for studying the impact of the U2 crisis in the wider context of the Cold War.
-The cartoon shows British criticism of the use of the U2 plane because it has damaged the possibility of a summit meeting and a thaw in the relationship with the USSR.

-Source C refers to the capture of the U2 pilot Gary Powers and the false claim by the USA that the U2 was studying weather conditions.
-When the USA refused to admit to spying and apologise, Khrushchev stormed out of the Paris Peace Summit.

-Level 2: Simple evaluation of source(s) based on content and/or provenance

-Students may progress from a basic analysis of the source(s) to simple evaluation of the content and/or provenance.

-For example, Source B shows that the superpowers were coming together to have a meeting but the use of a U2 plane by America meant that the meeting did not go ahead.

-Source C is useful to show how the USSR used the incident to embarrass the USA and demand an apology for spying.

-Level 1: Basic analysis of sources(s)

-Answers may show understanding/support for one or both sources, but the case is made by assertion/basic inference.

-Students identify basic features which are valid about the sources and related to the enquiry point, for example, Source B shows that a U2 plane crashed.
-In Source C the USSR says it wants peaceful co existence but the USA does not.
+For example, the sources show that responsibility for the events in Czechoslovakia in 1968 extended beyond the USSR.
+The influence of the other communisticountries is clear but so is the inaction of the West.
+Besides condemning the Soviet action using political cartoons such as Source C, the West took no action.
+Level 3: Developed evaluation of sources based on the content and/or provenance 7-9 Students may progress from a simple evaluation of the sources with extended reasoning related to utility on the basis of content and/or provenance.
+For example, Source B is useful because it reveals the influence of other communist governments in the events surrounding the Prague Spring.
+The Warsaw Pact countries put diplomatic pressure on Dubcek to uphold communism throughout Eastern Europe.
+There were fears that the pressure to introduce reforms could spread to other communist countries and leave the Warsaw Pact weakened.
+Source C illustrates how events in Czechoslovakia were viewed by the West.
+The strap line is mocking the Soviet government's justification for attacking; Dubcek had ordered people not to fight back against the Red Army.
+Despite this, protestors were killed and wounded; Dubcek was expelled, and a new hard-line government was set up in his place.
+Level 2: Simple evaluation of source(s) based on content and/or provenance Students may progress from a basic analysis of the source(s) to simple evaluation of the content and/or provenance.
+For example, Source B is useful because it describes how the Czech people took control of the newspapers and this gave them freedom of speech.
+Source C is useful because it shows the American criticism of Soviet brutality against unarmed civilians in Czechoslovakia.
+Level 1: Basic analysis of sources(s) 1-3 4-6 Answers may show understanding/support for one or both sources, but the case is made by assertion/basic inference.
+Students identify basic features which are valid about the sources and related to the enquiry point, for example, Source B says that Czechoslovakia no longer supports the Soviet Union.
+Source C shows that the USSR has destroyed freedom in Czechoslovakia.

 Students either submit no evidence or fail to address the question

+0

+0 3

-Write an account of how events in Cuba affected Cold War tensions.
+Write an account of how the Truman Doctrine affected relations between the USA and the USSR before 1949.

 [8 marks]

+7-8

+5-6

 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.

 Target

 Explain and analyse historical events and periods studied using secondorder concepts (AO2:4)

 Demonstrate knowledge and understanding of the key features and characteristics of the period studied (AO1:4)

+Level 4: